apache/arrow/python/doc/source/development.rst

 .. code-block:: shell

-   brew install ccache jemalloc boost thrift
+   brew update && brew bundle --file=python/Brewfile

 On Debian/Ubuntu, you need the following minimal set of dependencies.
 All other dependencies will be automatically built by Arrow' thrid-party toolchain.